The Anabolic Switch — IGF-1 and Your Muscle-Building Potential

 Practical Actions

 Prioritize resistance training.
 Your elevated IGF-1 levels mean you're biochemically primed for hypertrophy.
 Focus on progressive overload—gradually increasing weight, volume, or intensity over time.
-TT carriers may see faster strength gains and better recovery from high-volume training compared to CC carriers.
+AA carriers may see faster strength gains and better recovery from high-volume training compared to CC carriers.

 Consume adequate protein.
 IGF-1 activates mTOR, the master regulator of protein